-Over this last year, my husband and I have learned quite a few things about caring for freshwater fish and I wanted to write a post dedicated to any potential parent who is considering making the purchase.
-If you are interested in buying freshwater fish, there are a few things you have to know, which will help you in your purchase decision:
+Over this last year, my husband and I have learned quite a few things about caring for freshwater fish.
+So, I wanted to write a post dedicated to any potential parent who is considering making the purchase.
+If you are interested in buying freshwater fish and want to avoid beginner mistakes, there are a few things to know about owning a home aquarium:

 Freshwater fish have babies